priamus-lab/LCWB/README.md

 When using any of these data, please mention:

-De Donato, L., Marrone, S., Vittorini, V., Flammini, F., Narone, R., Mazzariello, C., Bernaudine, F., and Sansone, C., "Intelligent Detection of Warning Bells at Level Crossings through Deep Transfer Learning for Smarter Railway Maintenance", Submitted to Computers in Industry, Elsevier, 2022
+De Donato, L., Marrone, S., Vittorini, V., Flammini, F., Narone, R., Mazzariello, C., Bernaudine, F., and Sansone, C., "Intelligent Detection of Warning Bells at Level Crossings through Deep Transfer Learning for Smarter Railway Maintenance", Submitted to Computers & Industrial Engineering, Elsevier, 2022

 ## Content of the folder